wsssy/AttitudeToTrump/index.md

 ## Cluster Analysis

-Having viewed the results grouped by the nationalities and age groups, we observed that there are poeple from different regions have different attitudes towards Trump; however, different age groups does not give the same result.
+Having viewed the results grouped by the nationalities and age groups, we observed that there are people from different regions have different attitudes towards Trump; however, different age groups does not give the same result.
 In this case, we want to have a higher and more abstract view of how different kinds of people have different views or speak differently about Trump.
 We decided to do the clustering based on speakers’ age, nationalities, genders, religions, parties, and their education degrees.
-By Collecting data from Wiki Data, we noticed that these categorical variables are too detailed, so we implemented dimension reduction with net connection method combined with manually manipulation.
+Data from Wikidata have too many low level details and concepts.
+It is hard to analyse the data in its raw form because the raw data bring in too many categorical values that makes clustering analysis infeasible.
+Therefore, we make use of the semantic links in the Wikidata database so that we can work on fewer concepts that have broader semantics.

 For clustering, we used K-prototype, which could deal with mixed data continue variables and categorical variables.
 After getting the costs